Major in Engineering-Physics (BS) – Industrial Technology Option

 9 hours (work experience or junior-senior technical electives or applied projects)

-Minor in Management (18 hours), minor in Marketing (18 hours), or minor in General Business rs) is
+*Minor is Management (18 hours), minor in Marketing (18 hours), or minor in General Business is strongly recommended.

 The Industrial Technology option is designed to prepare technical and management oriented professionals for leadership responsibilities and employment in business, industry, education, and government.
 Industrial Technology is primarily involved with the management, operation, and maintenance of complex, technological systems.
 Typical positions held by graduates include, but are not limited to, industrial managers, training directors, operations managers, plant managers, production supervisors, and quality and safety engineers.
 Core classes include fundamentals of manufacturing, quality, maintenance management, production and inventory control, industrial safety, work analysis, industrial management, engineering economic analysis, manufacturing policy and ethics.

 - Our graduates effectively communicate scientific knowledge.

 - Our graduates have the knowledge to make informed and ethical scientific decisions.

 - Our graduates utilize appropriate quantitative skills in making decisions.